trickstercache/trickster/docs/alb.md

 # Application Load Balancer

-Trickster 2.0 provides an all-new Application Load Balancer that is easy to configure and provides unique features to aid with Scaling, High Availability and other applications.
+Trickster 2.x provides an Application Load Balancer that is easy to configure and provides unique features to aid with Scaling, High Availability and other applications.
 The ALB supports several balancing Mechanisms:

 | Mechanism | Config | Provides | Description |
 |-----|-----|-----|----|